ZuinigeRijder/SolisCloud2PVOutput/README.md

 # SolisCloud to PVOutput and/or Domoticz
 Simple Python3 script to copy latest (normally once per 5 minutes) SolisCloud portal inverter update to PVOutput portal and/or Domoticz.

-The soliscloud_to_pvoutput.py script will get the first station id with the secrets of SolisCloud (see next section).
-Thereafter it will get the inverter id and serial number via the configured SOLISCLOUD_INVERTER_INDEX (default the first inverter).
+The soliscloud_to_pvoutput.py script will get the station id via the configured soliscloud_station_index (default the first station) with the secrets of SolisCloud (see next section).
+Thereafter it will get the inverter id and serial number via the configured soliscloud_inverter_index (default the first inverter).
 Then in an endless loop the inverter details are fetched and the following information is used:
 * timestamp
 * DC PV voltage (assuming no more than 4 strings)
 * watt (current)